georgiakes/variantbenchmarking/docs/usage.md

   - `homogenize`: makes use of [variant-extractor](https://github.com/EUCANCan/variant-extractor).
 Homogenizes the structural variants in a common format.
   - `svync`: makes use of [svync](https://github.com/nvnieuwk/svync).
 Reformats VCF headers properly.
   - `svdecompose`: makes use of [rtgtools svdecompose](https://cn.animalgenome.org/bioinfo/resources/manuals/RTGOperationsManual.pdf).
 Decomposes SVs into BND.
 Combine it only if you plan to run rtgtools bndeval!
   - `svtk`: use [svtk standardize - from GATK](https://github.com/broadinstitute/gatk-sv/tree/main/src/svtk) to standardize structural variants.
-The standardization process may change by tool and may prodi=uce BND calls.
+The standardization process may change by tool and may produce BND calls.
 Should be aplied very carefully.
-Applicable only to delly, manta, lumpy, dragen, rm res scrable, smoove, melt and wham.
+Applicable only to delly, manta, lumpy, dragen, scrable, smoove, melt and wham.

 - `preprocesses`: The preprocessing steps to perform on the input files.
 Should be a comma-separated list of one or more of the following options: `split_multiallelic,normalize,deduplicate,prepy,filter_contigs`
   - `split_multiallelic`: Splits multi-allelic variants in test and truth VCF files ([bcftools norm](https://samtools.github.io/bcftools/bcftools.html#norm))